Home » Recipes » Sauce » Homemade White Gravy

 How to Make Homemade White Gravy

-First, you’ll melt the butter in a heavy-bottomed pan.
+• First, you’ll melt the butter in a heavy-bottomed pan.
 You’ll want to whisk the butter so that it doesn’t brown or burn.

-Then add the flour.
+• Then add the flour.
 Mixing the flour and butter creates a roux.

-Make the roux by whisking the butter and flour.
+• Make the roux by whisking the butter and flour.
 A roux is what will thicken the gravy.
 The trick here is to not let the roux get too brown (or the gravy will be brown).
 You want it to be a very light brown and smell like toasted nuts.
 That’s when you know it’s ready.

-Slowly pour in the milk.
+• Slowly pour in the milk.
 Be sure to whisk it constantly so that no clumps form.

-Cook the gravy for a few minutes until it starts to thicken.
+• Cook the gravy for a few minutes until it starts to thicken.
 Once it’s as thick and creamy as you’d like, add the salt and pepper.

-a pot with thick homemade white gravy
+A pot is filled with thick white country gravy and black pepper.

-• Whisk, whisk, whisk!
-Don’t stop whisking, it keeps the roux from burning.
+• Whisk, whisk, whisk: Don’t stop whisking, it keeps the roux from burning.

 • You can make it thicker if you’d like: If you like really thick gravy add ½ tablespoon more flour, but this gravy is thick already!

-• Don’t worry if it gets too thick.
-If you over-thicken your gravy accidentally, don’t stress, just add a couple of tablespoons of milk and whisk again.
+• Don’t worry if it gets too thick: If you over-thicken your gravy accidentally, don’t stress, just add a couple of tablespoons of milk and whisk again.

 • An easy way to add flavor: If you have leftover drippings from cooking meat make sure to use them!
 After frying chicken or beef don’t clean the skillet, just pour off any excess grease and make the gravy in the same skillet to get all the flavor!

-• Don’t step away from the stove!
-This recipe moves very fast.
+• Don’t step away from the stove: This recipe moves very fast.
 So have the ingredients ready to go before you start.

 What To Serve with White Gravy

 • Chicken Fried Steak or Chicken: This is probably one of the most popular ways that white gravy is used!
-We even have a Chicken Fried Steak recipe for you.
+We even have a chicken fried steak recipe for you.

 • Homemade Sausage and Biscuits: Add sausage and whip up some biscuits and you have your very own Sausage and Biscuits recipe!